Khadalicioso/UNILINK_Academic_Community_Web_Application/README.md

    - An interactive platform that gamifies the learning experience.
    - Includes educational games and challenges to enhance student engagement and knowledge retention.

+---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for more details.

+---

 ## Acknowledgments

-We would like to thank our instructors and peers for their support and feedback throughout the development of this project.
-We also extend our gratitude to all the developers who contributed to this project.
-Additionally, we would like to thank all the researchers and project managers for their invaluable contributions.
-Finally, a special thanks to the UI/UX designers for their creative input and design expertise.
+We would like to express our gratitude to:

+- Our instructors and peers for their support and feedback throughout the development of this project.
+- All the developers who contributed to this project.
+- All the researchers and project managers for their invaluable contributions.
+- The UI/UX designers for their creative input and design expertise.